 Keep in mind that only 200 of these dogs exist, so it’ll be difficult to find someone who breeds them since they cannot be bred with two different dogs.

-The Tarsus Catalburun is its purebred canine species that are actually heavily inbred.
+The Tarsus Catalburun is its purebred canine species that are heavily inbred.

 Also, the Tarsus Catalburun is not even recognized as an official breed, so there is no standard for the breeders to follow.

-However, there are a group of breeders trying to get this status changed quickly.
+However, there is a group of breeders trying to get this status changed quickly.

 - Grooming for a Tarsus Catalburun depends on the dog.
 No two Tarsus Catalburun’s adhere to the same grooming routine.